 Day 2: Pearl Harbor

 Spend the day at this historical site where you will learn about the significance it played for the U.S. in World War II.
 There are a lot of monuments to see including the USS Arizona Memorial, USS Bowfin, and the Pacific Aviation Museum.
 Pearl Harbor is about a half an hour drive from Waikiki Beach, and be prepared to spend most of your day there.
-If you don’t have a rental car or want to go with a tour group, there’s a great Pearl Harbor full-day tour which includes a narrated tour of the USS Arizona Memorial given by a member of the National Parks Service.
+If you don’t have a rental car or want to go with a tour group, there’s a great Pearl Harbor full-day tour that includes a narrated tour of the USS Arizona Memorial given by a member of the National Parks Service.

 Day 3: Windward Coast Road Trip